 - 5. Ensures that IEP teams understand the appropriate selection of approved accommodations for all state-mandated assessments. - 6.
 Collaborates with the STC, SchTC, and/or Special Education Lead to ensure accommodations have been coded properly in online testing platforms to ensure accommodations for all eligible students are available and identified on test tickets, where applicable, during every testing session. - 7.
 Ensures that IEP teams understand the appropriate selection and eligibility criteria for students who require the Georgia Alternate Assessment (GAA 2.0). - 8.
-Acquires and maintains current information about the alternate assessments (e.g., GAA 2.0 and Alternate ACCESS for ELLs). - 9.
+Acquires and maintains current information about the alternate assessments (e.g., GAA 2.0 and WIDA Alternate ACCESS). - 9.
 Informs the STC of any special accommodation requests at a minimum of eight weeks prior to the administration of a state mandated assessment. - 10.
 Informs the STC of the number of students who must receive each accommodation allowed by state regulations.

-- 11. Provides technical assistance to special education teachers on test administration. - 12.
-Ensures that all due process rights pertaining to the testing programs are provided for students with disabilities. - 13.
-Ensures that appropriate documentation is maintained for all students with disabilities. - 14.
+- 11. Completes all GaDOE required assessment and test security training as published in the Student Assessment Handbook and posted in the Assessment Update. - 12.
+Provides technical assistance to special education teachers on test administration. - 13.
+Ensures that all due process rights pertaining to the testing programs are provided for students with disabilities. - 14.
+Ensures that appropriate documentation is maintained for all students with disabilities. - 15.
 Ensures that the following activities are completed by special education personnel in preparation for all state-mandated assessments. - a.
 Discusses the state-required tests with the students and parents/guardians.

 - b.
 Informs IEP students and their parent(s)/guardian(s) of pertinent test information and the role of the IEP team in identifying test accommodations, if any, which the student may require to participate. - c.
 Discusses with the student and parents/guardians the consequences of the student not passing a state-mandated assessment (such as promotion/retention requirements, EOCs constituting a percentage of the final course grade per SBOE Rule 160-4-2-.13 Statewide Passing Score, and any relevant local policies).
-Documents the occurrence of this discussion. - 15.
-Ensures that all designated special education teachers have been trained to administer the GAA 2.0. - 16.
-Collaborates with Title III/ESOL colleagues to train designated special education and/or ESOL teachers to administer the Alternate ACCESS for ELLs.
+Documents the occurrence of this discussion. - 16.
+Ensures that all designated special education teachers have been trained to administer the GAA 2.0. - 17.
+Collaborates with Title III/ESOL colleagues to train designated special education and/or ESOL teachers to administer the WIDA Alternate ACCESS.

-- 17. Ensures that students with disabilities have the appropriate test-taking experience or have been taught test-taking skills prior to taking the tests. - 18.
-Informs STC of the number of special format tests (i.e., Braille, state-approved assistive technology, or large print) needed to test students with disabilities for all test administrations. - 19.
+- 18. Ensures that students with disabilities have the appropriate test-taking experience or have been taught test-taking skills prior to taking the tests. - 19.
+Informs STC of the number of special format tests (i.e., Braille, state-approved assistive technology, or large print) needed to test students with disabilities for all test administrations. - 20.
 Coordinates with the System Technology Coordinator for the successful implementation of technology-based assessments including technology-related requirements for students with disabilities, scheduling, training, system requirements, and other communications.